obj809/local-db-sydney-dam-monitoring/README.md

 ## Project Overview

-Schema Design and local provisioning of the local database for Sydney Dam Monitoring.
+Schema Design and local provisioning of the database for Sydney Dam Monitoring.

 ## SQL Schema
 ```SQL